andrewnicols/docs/guides/javascript/index.rst

 Useful References
 .................

-Javascript in Moodle is largely Vanilla Javascript combined with a number of helpers for performing common actions, and a small collection of libraries for serving and managing dependencies.
+Moodle uses vanilla Javascript combined with a number of helpers for performing common actions, and a small collection of libraries for serving and managing dependencies.

-The Javascript documentation available on the Mozilla Developer Network is probably the best reference documentation available.
+The Javascript documentation available on the Mozilla Developer Network is one of the best reference documentations available.
+You may find the following references particularly useful:

 * `MDN Javascript guide  <https://developer.mozilla.org/en-US/docs/Web/JavaScript>`__.
 * `MDN Javascript Reference <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference>`__.